Managing key multicasting through orthogonal systems: Introduction

+In \cite{72912} the so-called {\it Secure Lock} protocol is introduced.
 The authors approach the problem in a computational manner and make use of the Chinese Remainder Theorem instead of a tree arrangement.
-Its main drawback is the large computational cost required at the key server side on each rekeying operation: the computing time needed becomes quickly problematic as the number of members grows \cite{Naval98techniquesand}.
+Users are distributed into groups, that in the case of PayTV could be represented by those subscribers with the same Pay-Per-Channels (PPC) or Pay-Per-View (PPV) options.
+The PPC and PPV programs should be encrypted previously to their distribution and there is only a content server and a key server (that might be different or not).
+Its main drawback is the large computational cost required at the key server side on each rekeying operation: the length of the rekeying messages and the computing time needed becomes quickly problematic as the number of members in one of the PPC or PPV groups grows \cite{Naval98techniquesand}.

 In \cite{1039707}, a divide-and-conquer extension of the Secure Lock is proposed.
 It combines the Hierarchical Tree Approach and the Secure Lock: members are arranged in a HTA fashion, but the Secure Lock is used to refresh keys on each tree level.
 Therefore, the number of computations required by the Secure Lock is reduced.